sajudson/dataviz-project/README.md

 Live Version (hosted on Github Pages):https://sajudson.github.io/dataviz-project/

 # Introduction
-This is an exploratory visualization looking at the time of day use patterns and the relationship between the number of users and quantitative weather attributes (temperature, humidity and windspeed).
+This is an exploratory visualization for a bike share system that is intended to assist in determine the factors that influence the number and type of users of the system at both daily and hourly intervals.
+It visualizes the impact of quantitative and qualitative attributes, including temperature, humidity and windspeed, day type, and weather conditions, on the number of daily and hour users.

-- explore the factors that influence the number of users of a bike share system
-- time of use patterns
-- relationships between users and quantitate attributes
-- influence of categorical attributes

 # The Data
 ## Washington DC Bike Sharing Data Set

-This data set contains the number of bike share system users (casual and registered) for each day (and hour) for two years (Jan 2011 - Dec 2012), as well as the day type (holiday, workingday), weather situation, temperature and humidity, apparent temperature and windspeed.
+This data set covers a two year period between Jan 2011 and Dec 2012, with the following parameters:

 - Parameters in data set
   - Date and Time:
-    - year, month, day, hour,
+    - year, month, day, hour. (continuous/temporal)[1]
-    - derived: season, working day, holiday, day of week
+    - derived: season, working day, holiday, day of week (categoricaL)
   - Weather:
-    - temperature, humidity, weather situation
+    - temperature (continuous), humidity (continuous), weather situation (categoricaL)
-    -derived:  apparent temperature
+    -derived:  apparent temperature (continuous)
-  - Users:
+  - System users:
-    - casual, registered,
+    - casual, registered. (continuous)
-    derived: total user count
+    derived: total user count (continuous)

+  [1] raw temporal date and time variables were continuous.
+Year and month also functioned as categorical attributes because of the limited number of unique values (2 and 12 respectively).
+The derived values of season, working day, holiday and day of week were categorical attributes

-- Processing
+# Data Processing
-  - Aggregate into daily intervals
+Hourly data was imported then aggregated into daily intervals, using mean values for all parameters except casual, registered, and total users (which were summed), and the weather situation, which used the maximum value observed for the day).
+All of the categorical values in the data set remained constant throughout a given day, except for weather situation.
+To maintain weather situation as a categorical attribute, the maximum value was used.

 This data is from [UCI Machine Learning Repository: Bike Sharing Data Set](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset)

 The dataset file can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00275/Bike-Sharing-Dataset.zip) as a zip archive.
 [Daily Data Block Summary](https://bl.ocks.org/sajudson/d8d4909fa0512302a95b1e0982a07c0f) [Hourly Data Block Summary](https://bl.ocks.org/sajudson/3b64ad3a4e4e2c5f80898eebd40646ca)

-video_outline.md

 # The Questions